forseti-security/forseti-security/_docs/_latest/configure/notifier/index.md

 emails.
 This may cause email warnings about opening images.
 To disable this, disable SendGrid
 [Open Tracking](https://sendgrid.com/docs/User_Guide/Settings/tracking.html#-Open-Tracking).

+To use Mailjet, you should have a contract with mailjet then collect an API Key, an API secret and optionnaly a campaign name if you want to be able to use a specific campaign tag for foresti.

 ### Adding a new email connector